Novartis/hdf5r/README.md

 |**CRAN Version**|[CRAN](https://CRAN.R-project.org)|[![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/hdf5r)](https://cran.r-project.org/package=hdf5r)|
 |**Downloads**|[CRAN.RStudio.com](https://cran.r-project.org/package=hdf5r)|[![](http://cranlogs.r-pkg.org/badges/hdf5r)](https://cran.r-project.org/package=hdf5r)|

+# Note

+**Please note that the newest version of hdf5 1.12.0 is currently not supported.
+Use version 1.10.x until a fix is released**

 **hdf5r** is an R interface to the [HDF5](https://www.hdfgroup.org/HDF5/) library.
 It is implemented using [R6](https://CRAN.R-project.org/package=R6) classes based on the [HDF5-C-API](https://support.hdfgroup.org/HDF5/doc/RM/RM_H5Front.html).
 The package supports all data-types as specified by HDF5 (including references) and provides many convenience functions yet also an extensive selection of the native HDF5-C-API functions. **hdf5r** is available on [Github](https://github.com/hhoeflin/hdf5r) and has already been released on [CRAN](https://CRAN.R-project.org/package=hdf5r) for all major platforms (Windows, OS X, Linux).
 It is also tested using several hundred assertions.